 If the contract is Then A one-time contract that ends between the application or renewal month and the end of the calendar year Divide the income that will be received from the application or renewal month through the end of the calendar year by the number of months in that period to get a monthly equivalent.
-Divide the income that will be received in the 12-month period beginning with the application or renewal month by 12 to get a monthly equivalent.
+For contracts that extend into the next calendar year, contracts that are anticipated to be renewed Divide the income that will be received in the 12-month period beginning with the application or renewal month by 12 to get a monthly equivalent.
 Example Contract periods that cover more than one calendar year Example Contract anticipated to be renewed